Parkour is not a sport, it's a movement art

 The experience of body control and continuous self-development

 Parkour is about challenging yourself physically and mentally.
-The movements around the hard, often high-altitude objects in the street create the risks that you as a practitioner must constantly deal with.
+The movements around the hard, often high-altitude objects of the street create the risks that you as a practitioner must constantly deal with.

 It is precisely this process that is at the heart of parkour.
 Parkour is about exploring and assessing your movement limits and finding the right way to overcome them.
 In parkour, it is necessary to always thoroughly analyze the challenge by measuring the physical distances and relating them to your movement capacity.